Undergraduate Research and Creative Activity Project Grants

 Funds can also be used to continue a project that has already been started as part of a course or independent study.
 However, it must be explicitly stated in the narrative why the funds are needed to continue the project and what the long term goals upon completion (publication/presentation).

 Money will be reserved on a first-come basis, until funds are depleted.
 Students applying after all money has been committed will be placed on a wait list pending the availability of new funding sources.
 All funds must be used before the end of the fiscal year.
 These grants are competitive in nature and submission does not guarantee funding.
-Only 1 application per department will be funded per semester.
+Only 1 application per department will be funded per semester (pending availability of funds in the UGR Budget).
 Only currently enrolled students are eligible to receive these funds.

 The project grants are not to be used for stipends.
 Students who receive funds from other sources (departmental research, honors or research scholarships) are not eligible to receive the project grant.